Home Animals Birds

 Where does the Cassowary live?

-Cassowary with a long neck and a large head standing on a road near palm trees and a sunset
+A tall cassowary with a long neck and large head stands on a quiet road, framed by palm trees and a breathtaking sunset that casts a warm glow over the scene.

-Cassowary with a long neck and a long bill standing in a forest of bamboo trees and tall grass
+A cassowary with a long neck and bill stands in a forest of bamboo and tall grass, its striking colors blending with the natural beauty of the surroundings.

 Cassowaries are large, flightless birds that live in the tropical forests of New Guinea, northeastern Australia, and some nearby islands.